gokturkfulser/teb-arf-case-study/README.md

 # TEB ARF STT-RAG Integration

-Integration service combining Speech-to-Text (STT) and Retrieval-Augmented Generation (RAG) services for campaign information queries.
+STT and RAG integration for campaign queries.

 ## Features

-- **Speech-to-Text**: Transcribe audio using OpenAI Whisper (GPU-accelerated)
+- Speech-to-Text with Whisper (GPU)
-- **RAG System**: Retrieve and generate answers from campaign data using OpenAI
+- RAG system with OpenAI
-- **Unified Gateway**: Single API endpoint for voice and text queries
+- Unified gateway API
-- **Auto-Indexing**: Automatically scrapes and indexes campaigns on first use
+- Auto-indexing on first use

 ## Quick Start